stashed/docs/docs/addons/elasticsearch/overview.md

 section_menu_id: stash-addons
 ---

 # How Stash Backup & Restore Elasticsearch Database

-Stash 0.9.0+ supports backup and restore of many databases.
-This guide will give you an overview of how Elasticsearch database backup and restore works in Stash.
+Stash 0.9.0+ supports backup and restore operation of many databases.
+This guide will give you an overview of how Elasticsearch database backup and restore process works in Stash.

 ## How Backup Works